About

 Member Representative

-Productions and Operations Manager, City of Dallas, TX
+City of Irving, TX

 Member Representative

-Television Manager, City of Denton, TX
+City of Temple, TX

 By Laws